justintadlock/members-privacy-caps/readme.md

 ### Multisite

-If you're on a multisite setup, the new capabilities (see above) are not automatically added to administrators.
+If you're on a multisite setup, the new capabilities (see above) are not automatically added to administrators on each sub-site.
 This is because WordPress, by default, considers the privacy and personal data features a "super admin" privilege.
-You may assign these capabilities to administrators or other roles on a per-site basis.
+You may assign these capabilities to administrators or other roles on a per-site basis if you feel like your administrators should have these permissions.